 NGS for Multiple Myeloma

-In addition to MRD testing, at Mayo Clinic we have recently developed a next-generation sequencing assay to detect smaller genetic changes, such as point mutations, important for plasma cell signaling, proliferation, survival and sensitivity to chemotherapy.
-The assay covers 61 gene and 7 intronic regions which have been shown to have a potential clinical impact.
+In addition to MRD testing, at Mayo Clinic we have recently developed a next-generation sequencing (NGS) assay to detect smaller genetic changes, such as point mutations, important for plasma cell signaling, proliferation, survival, and sensitivity to chemotherapy.
+The assay covers 61 genes and 7 intronic regions which have been shown to have a potential clinical impact.
 Plasma cells are first sorted from the bone marrow aspirate, and isolated DNA is sequenced on the Illumina platform, with minimum 250x coverage.

 This is the list of genes and regions covered by the assay.
 Many of the abnormalities found in myeloma are shared with other hematologic neoplasms, such as lymphoma and myeloid disorders.

 The main indication for performing mutational analysis is a case of therapy-resistant myeloma.
 In addition, clinically useful information could be obtained at initial diagnosis, for prognostic purposes.
 The NGS report will identify the mutations, estimate their percentage, and describe their potential clinical importance and therapeutic implications.

 This is the recommended algorithm for myeloma testing.
 At diagnosis or relapse, MSMRT will incorporate PCPRO data with FISH results for adequate stratification of patients.
 For patients with complete response, MRDMM can identify rare clonal plasma cells with high sensitivity.